DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 </center>

-## As a "hands-on" practitioner...
+## As a "hands-on" practitioner

 I coordinate across internal and external partners to develop meaningful and evidence-based strategies to improve products, services, and organizational functioning.
 I have worked with the Saskatchewan Brain Injury Association, Saskatchewan Ministry of Justice's Department of Research and Evidence-Based Excellence, and currently volunteer as an organizer for the [North Shore Ultimate League](nsul.ca) - a pick-up ultimate frisbee group in North Vancouver.

-## In everything I do...
+## In everything I do

-I am committed to acting with transparency, fairness, and integrity, exemplified in my professional work by using open science practices, and freely sharing materials.
+I am committed to acting with transparency, fairness, generosity, and integrity.
 My research and analysis materials are available through [GitHub](https://github.com/DallasNovakowski) and the [Open Science Framework](https://osf.io/p9vhn/).

 Contact me at [dallasnovakowski\@gmail.com](mailto:dallasnovakowski@gmail.com)